 I knew that wasn't my thing, so I kept creating until I found what I liked to make and wear.
 I choose to use higher end yarn and make more elegant items that I have designed myself.
 I did not want to compete with the Grandmas and their dishcloths and baby hats.
 I wanted to be different.

 Discover what you like to do, do it well and make it unique.

 Your Business Name

-I started with another name and it just wasn't fitted to what I create.
+I started with another name and it just wasn't suited to what I create.
 So I thought a lot and asked a few people and came up with Living Skies Crochet.
 Why that name?
 I live in Saskatchewan, Canada.
-Saskatchewan is called the Land of the Living Skies due to our huge skies, Northern Lights displays and amazing sunsets.
+Saskatchewan is called the Land of the Living Skies due to our huge open skies, Northern Lights displays and amazing sunsets.
 Saskatchewan has winter for at least six months of the year, that is a lot of time to wear crocheted items.
 Because I chose a name that reflects where I live I have received a lot of press coverage, lots of local sales and even worldwide sales because they think Saskatchewan is exotic for crochet designing.
 My name change has increased my sales and exposure exponentially.

 When choosing a name be sure to google it.
 You do not want to be the 500th Happy Hooker shop.
 Find something that is unique, ask for help.
 Don't worry it will come; until then keep creating you have a shop to fill.

 After you have your name, create a logo and use the same one everywhere.
 Facebook, your website, Etsy, Ravelry keep it consistent.